karisuchy/School_District_Analysis/README.md

 Software: Python 3.7, Jupyter 6.3.0, Panda 1.2.4

 ## Results
-In order to remove the 9th Grade Scores from Thomas High School without skewing the results, those scores were all chagned to NaN (not a number).
+The scores for all 9th Graders from Thomas High School were chagned to NaN (not a number) to avoid skewing the other results.
 All calculcuations were updated to elimiante these scores from the aggragate data.

 ![THS 9th grade scores NaN](https://user-images.githubusercontent.com/90162669/137651818-8d0e53ba-d4ab-455a-9e2e-39d07b01bf9b.png)

 - How is the district summary affected?
 The impact of removing these students from the overall data was negligible.
-For exampple, overall distict percentage changed by only 0.3 % as demonostrated on the two charts below.
+For example, the '% Overall Passing' decreased by only 0.3% as demonostrated on the two charts below.

-District Summary Before Adjustment
+**District Summary Before Adjustment:**
 ![BA District Summary](https://user-images.githubusercontent.com/90162669/138365206-b02b7b8b-7644-4db5-9d5a-da8207d8bc3c.png)

-District Summary After Adjustment
+**District Summary After Adjustment:**

 ![AA District Summary](https://user-images.githubusercontent.com/90162669/138365232-a9442985-ab35-4849-b831-7e05b1b78ae1.png)

-- How is the school summary affected and how does it affect Thomas Hight School's performance relative to the other schools?
+- How is the school summary affected and how does it affect Thomas High School's performance relative to the other schools?
-The impact of the change is slightly more noticable at the school level.
-Thomas High School % of overall passing changed by 0.3.
-They were original the second placed school on their own, they are now tied for second place with two other schools.
+The impact of the change is only slightly more noticable at the school level.
+Thomas High School's '% of Overall Passing' changed by 0.3%.
+They were originally the only school in second place;  after the adjustment, they are now tied for second place with two other schools.

-Top five Schools prior to adjustment:
+**Top Five Schools Prior to Adjustment:**
 ![BA Top 5 Schools](https://user-images.githubusercontent.com/90162669/138364802-c966e960-295b-42b6-ad18-66f842ee7be6.png)

-Top five schools after the adjustment
+**Top Five Schools After the Adjustment:**
 ![AA Top 5 schools](https://user-images.githubusercontent.com/90162669/138364782-8d7172a3-0837-46d9-9a55-6026d1376880.png)